Community Service

 Many agencies accept pillow cases.

-Here is a link to direction
+Here is a link to directions for making a simple pillowcase:

 Pillowcase Instructions